 What will you be doing!

-- Performing preventive maintenance and corrective work, commissioning on piping systems and associated equipment to maintain the site infrastructure and productive facilities.
+- Performing preventive and corrective maintenance, testing, commissioning, and troubleshooting on piping systems and associated mechanical equipment to support site infrastructure and research facilities.

-- Interpreting and following maintenance records and route sheets, and signing the appropriate sign-off sections to comply with quality control manuals.
+- Interpreting maintenance records and route sheets, signing off on required documentation in alignment with quality control standards.

 What we are looking for: